-4These point estimates are significant and similar in both individual and multiple regressions, and in specifications with no fixed effects, with state fixed effects, and with district fixed effects.
+&lt;sup>4 These point estimates are significant and similar in both individual and multiple regressions, and in specifications with no fixed effects, with state fixed effects, and with district fixed effects.
 However, even with the use of panel data, we cannot rule out the possibility of time-varying omitted variables at the village-level that are correlated with village-level changes in inspections or STR.
-To assess the likely bias due to unobserved heterogeneity, we show using the technique developed by Altonji, Elder and Taber (2005) that the ratio of unobservable to observable correlates of changes in teacher absence would have to be over 10 for our results to be completely explained by omitted variables.
-We argue that this is unlikely given our rich data on observable changes in school-quality (see section 4.2.2).
+To assess the likely bias due to unobserved heterogeneity, we show using the technique developed by Altonji et al. (2005) that the ratio of unobservable to observable correlates of changes in teacher absence would have to be over 10 for our results to be completely explained by omitted variables.
+We argue that this is unlikely given our rich data on observable changes in school-quality (see Section 4.2.2).

-5See http://indiabudget.nic.in/budget2012-2013/ub2012-13/rec/tr.pdf
+&lt;sup>5 See http://indiabudget.nic.in/budget2012-2013/ub2012-13/rec/tr.pdf.

-6The World Bank's World Development Report 2004 provided estimates of provider absence in both health and education for a sample of low-income countries (World Bank, 2003; Chaudhury et al., 2006).
+&lt;sup>6 The World Bank's World Development Report 2004 provided estimates of provider absence in both health and education for a sample of low-income countries (Chaudhury et al., 2006; World Bank, 2003).
 These numbers have been widely cited in policy discussions, and reduction in provider absence rates is often included as an objective in aid agreements between donors and aid recipients.